garden-rs/garden/doc/src/configuration.md

 ## Environment Variables

 The "environment" block defines variables that are stored in the environment.
-Names with an equals sign (`=`) suffix are treated as "set" operations and stored in the environment as-is.
-Otherwise, the variable values are prepended to using colons (`:`).
-A plus sign (`+`) suffix in the name append to a variable instead of prepending.

 Environment variables are resolved in the same order as the garden variables: global scope, tree scope, and garden scope.
 This allows gardens to